-Water Tank Gravity Fill (Located in the water center) -Typical View
+Water Tank Gravity Fill (Located in the Water Service Center) -Typical View

 • Insert hose into fill opening and turn water supply on.
 Tank is full when water flows from the tank vent tube beneath coach and out of the Gravity Fill door.